The modest tuition fees for the classes provide a scholarship to an RCC student.

 Instructor: Joseph Swonk

-Joseph Swonk graduated with a major in English from Western Michigan University and completed the coursework for the doctorate at Florida State University.
+Joseph Swonk graduated with a major in English from Western Michigan University.
 He taught composition and American Literature for 48 years, including at two community colleges, Indian River Community College in Florida and RCC, as well as two four-year colleges, Ferris State College in Michigan and Florida State University.
+Swonk spent three years of training in “The Ministries Formation Program” under the auspices of the Diocese of Richmond focusing on scripture study and its application to daily life.

 ________________________________________________